felixarntz/multisite-fixes/README.md

 ## Be aware

 Everything here should only be used for subdomain (or domain) setups.
 Do not use with subdirectory setups!

+Some of the code requires at least WordPress version 4.4.